astorDev/nist/errors/101/index.md

 });
 ```

 Of course, if we access the new endpoint now we will get the same error as before.
-What we are planning to do is to make an problem response depending on the exception we receive.
+What we are planning to do is to make a problem response depending on the exception we receive.
 Let's make a helper method for that:

 ```csharp
 ProblemDetails ProblemFrom(Exception exception)